istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 `istioctl` `install`, `manifest generate` and `profile` commands can use any of the following sources for charts and
 profiles:

 - compiled in charts.
-This is the default if no --charts option is set).
+This is the default if no `--charts` option is set.
 The compiled in charts are the same as those in the `manifests/` directory in Istio release `.tgz`.
 - charts in the local file system e.g. `istioctl install --charts istio-1.6.0/manifests`
 - charts in GitHub e.g. `istioctl install --charts https://github.com/istio/istio/releases/download/1.6.0/istio-1.6.0-linux-arm64.tar.gz`